phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/index.md

 This guide provides an overview of the first two options, with basic details on how to set up an account, link it to a code repository, import projects, compile them, and download packaged apps.

-Whichever option you choose, the CLI offers the easiest way to set up the required `www` project directory, with its `config.xml` package specification and its `index.html` home page.
-See The Command-line Interface for information on how to use the CLI to generate a project.
+Whichever option you choose, the CLI offers the easiest way to set up the project's required top-level `www` project directory, with its `config.xml` package specification and its `index.html` home page.
-The Build Applications Remotely section provides details on how to use the `remote` command to compile your local project in PhoneGap Build.
+See The Command-line Interface for information on how to use the CLI to generate a new project.
+See the Build Applications Remotely section for details on how to use the CLI's `remote` command to compile your local project in PhoneGap Build.

 <!-- Q: is CLI's `login` command required once per project? -->